librariandad/test/doc/Config.md

 * **[Validation](#Validation)** rules used to validate data in specified fields

+* You may specify an alternate path (including file name) to the Config file when you call the static `parseRecords` method (see [RecordsParser](RecordsParser.md) doc), so you may name it whatever you like, so long as it is in the json format below.

 ### Example
 Below are the contents of an example `config.json` file:
  ```json